The Society has subject sections in the following areas:

 - Sections are primarily self-financing.
 The convenor is responsible for organising section finances in a manner directed by the Honorary Treasurer and for pursuing avenues of potential support outside the Society.
 Members attending meetings (including speakers) should seek financial support from their own institutions.

-- The Society may annually make limited funds available for section activities, currently £250 per section.
+- The Society may annually make limited funds available for section activities, currently a total of £20,000.
 These funds may be utilised by convenors in accordance with rules agreed from time to time by the Executive and in accordance with the directions of the Honorary Treasurer.

 - Organisers of some annual conferences may sometimes have special funds available to them for section purposes, in which case the conference organiser will circulate details to convenors.